elastic/kibana/src/server/task_manager/README.md

       // The createTaskRunner function / method returns an object that is responsible for
       // performing the work of the task. context: { taskInstance, kbnServer }, is documented below. createTaskRunner(context) {
+        return {
           // Perform the work of the task.
 The return value should fit the TaskResult interface, documented
           // below.
 Invalid return values will result in a logged warning. async run() {
             // Do some work
             // Conditionally send some alerts
             // Return some result or other...
           },

           // Optional, will be called if a running instance of this task times out, allowing the task
           // to attempt to clean itself up. async cancel() {
             // Do whatever is required to cancel this task, such as killing any spawned processes },
+        };
       }
     },
   },